plblum/jivs/docs/API/ValueHostsManager/Home.md

     > Always use `doNotSave` to prevent saving/submitting.
 - `doNotSave` - Any `IssueFound` that has its `doNotSave` property set ot true makes this true.
 Use this to determine if you can save or submit.
 The same value is provided in the `ValidationState.doNotSave` property passed in the `onValidationStateChanged` callback.
 - `asyncProcessing` - Any `IssueFound` that has its `asyncProcessing` property set to true makes this true. `doNotSave` will also be true to ensure you don't submit while an async process is running.
 The same value is provided in the `ValidationState.asyncProcessing` property passed in the `onValidationStateChanged` callback.
+- `currentValidationState(options)` - Retrieves an instance of ValidationState that reflects the last validation attempt.
+This can be slightly more performant when you need to retrieve several individual validation state properties through their exposed member of `ValueHostsManager` because each of those recalculate their value, while the first call to currentValidationState calculates and the rest use a cached value.
 - `getIssuesForField(valueHostName)` - Get the list of `IssueFound objects` currently on the specified `FieldValueHost`.
 If there are none, it returns null.
 - `getIssuesFound(groupName)` - Get the list of `IssueFound objects` across FieldValueHosts.
 If there are none, it returns null.
 Use the `groupName` parameter when using validation groups to limit to those within the group.
     ```ts